List of Los Angeles Chargers retired numbers: History

 The Union-Tribune in 2003 wrote that the Chargers no longer retired numbers, but Chargers president Dean Spanos said Junior Seau might be an exception.
 "If there's going to be another number retired, that's the one that's going to be retired," Spanos said.
 Seau made 12 consecutive Pro Bowl appearances with San Diego.
 He initially retired from the NFL in a 2006 ceremony with the Chargers, and the team planned to retire his number—as early as 2011—after his anticipated induction into the Pro Football Hall of Fame.
 However, Seau signed with the New England Patriots four days later, and continued playing until 2009.
 Seau's No. 55 was retired in 2012 posthumously at his memorial.
 "His play on the field combined with his leadership and charisma became the face of this team for more than a decade.
 I can't think of anyone more deserving of this honor," said Spanos.

 After LaDainian Tomlinson signed a one-day contract and retired as a Charger in 2012, Dean Spanos said his number would be retired in the future.
 On November 22, 2015, the Chargers retired Tomlinson's No. 21.

-Bob Wick, the Chargers equipment manager since 2000, said he tried to keep Charlie Joiner's No. 18 out of circulation, even though it has not been officially retired.
+In 2020, Chargers equipment manager Bob Wick said that he tried to keep Charlie Joiner's No. 18 out of circulation, even though it had not been officially retired.
+The Chargers retired Joiner's No. 18 and Kellen Winslow's No. 80 in 2023.